Blocks are elements that can be added to forms and profiles, just like headers, fields, and instructions boxes.

 Many blocks need a record to exist to work, so they will not work on the first (or only) step of a create process (like a prescreen or intake).
 An example is the Family Information block.
 It must be on the second or later step of an intake.

 Some blocks will display a friendly instruction element on the first step of a create process telling you it won't work.
 Some will make your process throw an error until you remove the block.

 Some blocks can be used on profile pages as well as forms.
 The Address and Applicant Phone #s blocks, for example, display editable fields on a form, but provide a nice 'summary' display of that information on a profile page.

-Many blocks provide configuration options that determine the fields that are displayed as well as the behavior of the elements displayed to users.
+Most blocks provide configuration options that determine the fields that are displayed as well as the behavior of the elements displayed to users.